RMelisen/Blazor.MiniMarket/README.md

 # 🛒 Product and Shopping Cart Management Application (Blazor Standalone)

 Small Blazor Standalone application to manage a list of products and a shopping cart.
-This application will make no API calls: all data must be stored in memory (in local lists).
+This application will make no API calls: all data must be stored in memory.

 ## 🎯 Objectives